Uche-UJO/D3-challenge/README.md

 ## Healthcare Disparity Project

 ### Problem
-###### Created a webpage that displays the relationship between obesity levels and poverty levels in the US.
+###### Create a webpage that displays the relationship between obesity levels and poverty levels in the US.
+Dataset is sourced from https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml

 Build an interative web application to help users quickly query ufo-sightings data (https://uche-ujo.github.io/UFO-project/UFO-level-1/static/js-folder/data.js) based on different input conditions and then return a data table.

 ### Process